waiwera/waiwera/doc/user/setup_output.rst

 This tolerance is necessary for two reasons.
 Firstly, with no tolerance, detecting checkpoints would in some situations (e.g. when a checkpoint coincides nearly exactly with a simulated time :math:`t^n`) be subject to rounding errors, and therefore unreliable.

 Secondly, the tolerance can give better time-stepping behaviour if a time step happens to fall just short of a checkpoint time.
 Without the tolerance, the time step would be completed, and the size of the following time step would have to be reduced to a very small value to hit the checkpoint.
 With the tolerance, the time step size can instead be increased slightly so that it hits the checkpoint, with no need for a subsequent reduction.
-This is the reason the default tolerance is relatively large (10%), larger than would be otherwise needed simply to avoid rounding error issues.
+This is the reason the default tolerance is relatively large (10%), larger than what would otherwise be needed simply to avoid rounding error issues.

 .. index:: output; fields
 .. _output_fields: